richardszalay/mockhttp/README.md

 ## Platform Support

-MockHttp is compiled for .NET Standard 1.1 (including .NET Core), .NET 4, and .NET 4.5, as well a Portable Class Library (Profile 328) supporting:
+MockHttp is compiled for .NET Standard 2.0, .NET Standard 1.1, .NET 4, and .NET 4.5, as well a Portable Class Library (Profile 328) supporting:

 * .NET 4
 * Silverlight 5